Harry-Yates/Harry-Yates/README.md

 Based in Stockholm · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-San José 21° 🌧️ · Stockholm 6° ☁️
+San José 21° ☁️ · Stockholm 5° ☁️

 # 21°
-🌧️ **This evening, light rain with minimal accumulation.
-Golden hour ending soon.**
+☁️ **This evening, mostly clear with a few clouds, sunrise at 5:43 AM.**

 **↑** 23° **↓** 19° · Tomorrow: 🌧️ 27°
 Week: ▃█▁▆▃▅█ (21° to 27°)